-What is a State Fair Hearing?
+What Is A State Fair Hearing?

-A State Fair Hearing is an independent review conducted by the California Department of Social Services to ensure you receive the substance use treatment services to which you are entitled under the Medi-Cal program.
+A State Fair Hearing is an independent review conducted by the California Department of Social Services to ensure you receive the SUD treatment services to which you are entitled under the Medi-Cal program.

-What are my State Fair Hearing rights?
+What Are My State Fair Hearing Rights?